myparcelnl/woocommerce/README.md

-<h4>:heavy_exclamation_mark: Together we have processed a lot of extra parcels recently, and we still see a huge increase for the coming period.
-In order to keep our network running, it is necessary to limit amount of packages for all sending customers.
-That is why we temporarily apply a maximum number of parcels that can be pre-notified per day as of December 21.
-The next day new labels and barcodes will be available.
-We understand very well that this adjustment is annoying for you and that it disrupts your process.</h4>

 # WooCommerce MyParcel
 Welcome to the WooCommerce MyParcel repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.